pypa/distlib/docs/tutorial.rst

 to the ``tests`` folder of the ``distlib`` distribution.

 If the server script is not available, the tests which use it will be skipped.
+Naturally, this will also affect the coverage statistics.

 PYPI availability
 ^^^^^^^^^^^^^^^^^